 |number||-||The number to be converted into a text string.|

-In the following example spreadsheet, the Excel Dollar Function us used to convert the number 123.591 to a text representation of a currency, rounded to different numbers of decimal places.
+The following spreadsheet shows the Excel Dollar Function, used to convert the number 123.591 to a text representation of a currency, rounded to different numbers of decimal places.

 Note that, in cell A1 of the above spreadsheet, the [decimals] argument is omitted from the Dollar function, so the default value of 2 is used.

-Further examples of the Excel Dollar function are provided on the Microsoft Office website.
+For further examples of the Excel Dollar function, see the Microsoft Office website.

 If you get an error from the Excel Dollar Function, this is likely to be the #VALUE! error: